Tutorials

 The first step for assembling this use case geometry is to instantiate the

-cartesian cell (i.e. object of the class
+Cartesian cell (i.e. object of the class

-the lattice.
+constitutes the lattice.

-The instructions that follow build a cartesian cell with a square shape whose
+The instructions that follow build a Cartesian cell with a square shape whose

 edge is 1.0 long; the cell is subdivided into four regions by means of